tnagmetulla/AndroidTest/README.md

 Test project with Kotlin, Espresso, Kakao and CircleCI

 What I have done:
--UI tests implemented from scratch( 2 tests for Login, 1 test for the Search) -Config.yml file created to Run tests on CircleCI + Firebase Test Lab
+- UI tests implemented from scratch( 2 tests for Login, 1 test for the Search)
+- Config.yml file created to Run tests on CircleCI + Firebase Test Lab

 UX/UI Issues/Recommendations | Demo App:
 - There is no network outage handling, e.g. Login Screen needs some messages if user tries to login without internet connection.